AFLplusplus/AFLplusplus/docs/custom_mutators.md

     additional test case.
     Note that this function is optional - but it makes sense to use it.
-    You would only skip this if `post_process` is used to fix checksums etc. so if you are using it e.g. as a post processing library.
+    You would only skip this if `post_process` is used to fix checksums etc. so if you are using it, e.g., as a post processing library.
     Note that a length > 0 *must* be returned!

 - `describe` (optional):